microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 Alternatively, the `Get-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file or `*.yaml` files in a folder as well as targeting an existing Windows Package Manager REST source.
 For more information on how to use this cmdlet, use the `Get-Help Get-WinGetManifest -Full` or visit the [Get-WinGetManifest article in the PowerShell docs](PowerShell/Get-WinGetManifest.md).

-To get a Package Manifest, open the Administrative PowerShell Window and run the following:
+To get a Package Manifest from Windows Package Manager REST source, open the Administrative PowerShell Window and run the following:

 ```PowerShell
 PS C:\> Get-WinGetManifest -FunctionName "contoso" -PackageIdentifier "Windows.PowerToys"